-Weak matches are reported in output files but are not considered accepts, will not terminate a U-sorted search, and do not match a query to a cluster.
+Weak matches are reported in output files but are not considered accepts, will not terminate a Usorted search, and do not match a query to a cluster.
 Weak criteria are also combined with AND.
 Weak matches will also be reported by UCLUST, though this is rarely useful in practice.

-TO CAR III ALEE TO THE ALEE be reported by collect, model and is rainly ascial in practice.
 Option Description weak_id f Minimum identity, as a value 0.0 to 1.0, meaning 0% to 100% identity.
 Theiddef option determines how identity is defined. weak_evalue E Maximum E-value.
 There is no default value.